open-telemetry/opamp-spec/specification.md

 certificate.

-The (public_key,private_key) certificate pair should be issued and signed by a Certificate Authority that the destination server recognizes.
+The (public_key,private_key) certificate pair should be issued and signed by a Certificate Authority that the destination Server recognizes.

-Alternatively the certificate may be self-signed, assuming the server can verify the certificate.
+Alternatively the certificate may be self-signed, assuming the Server can verify the certificate.
 In this case the ca_public_key field can be omitted.